heptarch/heptarch.github.io/projects.md

 lab heads, and the constituent scientists.
 This was, incidentally, another set of concentric layers that ensured proper focus and divorced research from profit.
+Putting it all together, we have a crude recipe for creative applied research.

 ### 2.4 <a href="#tbc"></a><a id="sec-2-4" name="sec-2-4"></a>

-So, we have something of a recipe.
-This raises the
-question: if Bell Labs made innovation systematic and simple enough to record in a few bullet points, why haven't its results been systematically reproduced elsewhere?
+This raises the question: if Bell Labs made innovation systematic and simple enough to record in a few bullet points, why haven't its results been systematically reproduced elsewhere?
 IBM and Microsoft have tried, with partial success.
 I don't think Kelly's management was